AlexHamn/LittleAlchemy2Text_MCP/README.md

     conda env create -f environment.yml

-### Playing with humans and LLMs
+### Playing the game

-To enable the use of LLMs we are using the [ollama](https://github.com/ollama/ollama-python) library.
-This is an API to various opensource LLMs, such as LLama 3, Phi 3 Mistral and Gemma 2.

-We have provided a script for illustrating how humans and LLMs can play a game.
-Upon running:
+This game supports two main interfaces:

+#### Command Line Interface

+To play via command line with human players, run:

     python play.py

-you will be asked how many human and LLM players there will be.
-Human players will need to perform actions through the command line.
+You will be asked how many human players there will be.
+Human players perform actions through the command line interface.

-## Cite this work

-If you use this code in your work, please cite our paper:

-    @article{nisioti_2024,
-    title={Collective Innovation in Groups of Large Language Models}, author={Eleni Nisioti and Sebastian Risi and Ida Momennejad and Pierre-Yves Oudeyer and Clément Moulin-Frier}, year={2024},
-    booktitle = {The 2023 {Conference} on {Artificial} {Life}}, publisher = {MIT Press},
-    }
+#### MCP (Model Context Protocol) Interface

+The game can also be played through MCP, which allows LLM clients to interact with the game using structured tools.

+To start the MCP server:

+    python mcp_server.py

+Then configure your MCP client to connect and use the available tools:

+- `start_game` - Begin a new game session
+- `get_game_state` - View current inventory and game status
+- `make_move` - Combine two items to create new ones
+- `list_active_sessions` - Show all active games
+- `end_game` - Finish with a summary

+See `README_MCP.md` for detailed MCP setup instructions.